birama06/coding-projet/README.md

-#Project in Statistical computing
-#Project Title: Development of Nonparametric Kruskal-Wallis Test in R
+#Project Title: Development of Nonparametric Kruskal-Wallis Test in R and Matlab.
-#Write a  R script to perform the nonparametric Kruskal Wallis test.
 The output variable is the probability value of the test.

 kruskalwallis.test <- function(x, g) {